Snoring & Sleep Apnea Treatments in Rockwall, Forney & Wylie

 People with sleep apnea spend more time in light sleep and less time in the deep, restorative sleep that’s needed to feel well rested.
 If left untreated, sleep apnea can lead to health problems and other health risks, including high blood pressure, irregular heartbeat, weight gain, depression, and a higher incidence of automobile accidents.

 The most common type of sleep apnea is obstructive sleep apnea (OSA), which occurs when the airway collapses or becomes blocked during sleep.
-Many sleep apnea treatments are available to address the underlying source of the disorder, in addition to improving the accompanying snoring symptoms.
+Our sleep apnea doctors and specialists provide many treatments to address the underlying source of the disorder, in addition to improving the accompanying chronic snoring symptoms.

 What causes obstructive sleep apnea?